 Where can I find content to use in my assignment?

 You can use portions of images or music in your assignments as long as the source is acknowledged correctly.
 The library has some guides on where to find content for your assignment, such as images and music.
-However, you might find it useful to use content that is licenced for your use.
+However, you might find it useful to use content that is licensed for your use.

 You can find images, videos, artwork, music or other creative content to use in your written assignments and presentations by searching for Creative Commons (CC) materials.